janjakubowski/Crystals-Collector-Game/README.md

 3.

 ###### Versions
+- 1.0 20.apr.19 PM
+    - html & css updates to line up elements and use muted colors
 - 0.4 18.apr.19 midnite
     - js: start/play again added, gems are hardcoded, no longer dynamic except      for value
     - all html, css & logic complete, ready for UAT